nrfconnect/Asset-Tracker-Template/docs/common/customization.md

 };
 ```

-3. Initialize the device reference using the Device Tree label:
+3. Initialize the device reference using the devicetree label:

 ```c
 struct environmental_state environmental_state = {